 Content: 0.2 l (€111.85* / 1 l)

-Whether it's a chemical, a speck of dust or a splinter - a foreign body can always get into the eye at work.
-Depending on the foreign body, there are only a few seconds to react.
-If a foreign body gets into the eye, the eye can be severely damaged.
+Whether it's a chemical, dust particle or splinter - a foreign body can always get into the eye at work.
+Depending on the type of foreign body, there are only a few seconds to react in an emergency.
+If a foreign body gets into the eye, it can be severely damaged.
 Optimum equipment in the area of occupational first aid can save the affected person from losing their sight in the worst case scenario.
+Thanks to the practical wall bracket, eyewash stations can be easily mounted on the wall in the workplace.

 At WERO, we essentially differentiate between 2 eye rinsing solutions for eye rinsing:

-The key question when choosing the right eyewash is: What is the danger zone?
-The required rinsing time is important here.
+The crucial question when choosing the right eyewash is: What is the danger zone?
+The required rinsing time is important.

-Smaller eyewash bottles, such as the WERO eyewash bottle P7 (200 ml buffered solution, sterile), are ideal for mobile use on the way to the nearest eyewash station as well as for lower risk areas.
-In low-risk areas, people do not come into contact with foreign bodies such as wood and metal shavings, pieces of plastic or chemical substances.
-The WERO P7 eye wash bottle is therefore mainly suitable for minor incidents such as dust in the eye.
+Smaller eyewash bottles, such as the WERO eyewash bottle P7 (200 ml buffered solution, sterile), are ideal for mobile use on the way to the nearest eyewash station and in less hazardous areas.
+In less hazardous areas, people do not come into contact with foreign bodies such as wood and metal shavings, plastic parts or chemicals.
+The WERO P7 eye wash bottle is therefore particularly suitable for minor incidents such as dust in the eye.

-For high-risk areas where the eye may come into contact with foreign bodies more frequently or even regularly, the use of an eye wash is recommended.
+For high-risk situations where the eye may come into contact with foreign bodies more frequently or even regularly, the use of an eye wash is recommended.